kecorbin/ansible-network-starter/README.md

 **NOTE:** This assumes you have docker installed on your machine, if you do not they have great docs on installing docker on various platforms [here](https://docs.docker.com/install/)

-To package your playbook up in docker, you can run the following
+To package your playbook up in docker, you can run the following **If you are actively developing a playbook, you'll need to repeat this step each time you make changes!!**

 ```
   docker build -t my-awesome-playbook .